 The River to Sea TPO accepted applications for transportation projects from December 8, 2023, to February 29, 2024.
 The BPAC Project Review Subcommittee met on March 18 and April 10 to evaluate and rank the applications received.
 The draft List of Prioritized Bicycle and Pedestrian Projects is provided with this agenda packet for your review.
-Revised text is underlined (additions) or stricken (deletions).
+Revised text is marked in red (additions) and stricken (deletions).